A characterization of Kazhdan-Lusztig right cells containing smooth elements: Smooth KL right cells

 \section{Smooth KL right cells}

-In this section, we will determine the KL right cells where all elements are smooth and give some examples of the right cells where all elements are not smooth.
-Both results are based on a simple observation. \begin{lem} Let $\pi \in S_n$, for every $i$, the relative position of $i$ and $i+1$ remains unchanged under the action of the Knuth relation. \end{lem} \begin{proof} Based on the definition of Knuth relation, if we want to change the position of two elements, we need the help of the middle number.
-But for i and i+1, there is not such middle number.
-So the lemma is correct. \end{proof}
+In this section, we will determine the KL right cells where all elements are smooth.
+Our result is based on a simple observation. \begin{lem} Let $\pi \in S_n$, for every $i$, the relative position of $i$ and $i+1$ remains unchanged under the action of the Knuth relation. \end{lem} \begin{proof} Based on the definition of the Knuth relation, if we want to change the position of two elements, we need the help of the middle number.
+But for {$i$} and {$i+1$}, there is no such middle number.
+Thus, the lemma holds. \end{proof}